ammaciel/lucCalculus2/README.md

   <li><a href="http://www.r-project.org/">R</a></li>
   <li><a href="http://www.rstudio.com/">Rstudio</a></li>
   <li>A set of classified GeoTIFF images by year </li>
-  <li>The sits.LUC.Calculus requires "devtools" package is available. </li>
+  <li>The lucCalculus requires "devtools" package is available. </li>
 </ul>

 <h3>How to use the package:</h3>